google-home/smart-home-nodejs/README.md

     * If running locally

           npm install
-          node smart-home-provider-cloud.js isLocal
+          npm start

     * If running in a hosted env,

-          node smart-home-provider-cloud.js smart-home="https://your_domain.com"
+          node cloud/smart-home-provider-cloud.js smart-home="https://your_domain.com"

 1. In the resulting output, note the config data.
 In particular the client ID and client Secret.
 1. In a browser, open the ngrok URL shown.
-1. Log in with one of the sample user accounts, for instance
+1. Log in with one of the sample user accounts, for instance:

        user: rick
        password: oldman